Ex-Speaker Ryan to GOP: Reject Trump, ‘2nd-rate imitations’

 Ryan spoke Thursday as the opening speaker for the Reagan library’s “Time for Choosing” series, which will later feature 2024 Republican presidential prospects such as former Vice President Mike Pence, former U.N.
 Ambassador Nikki Haley and former Secretary of State Mike Pompeo.

 Those close to Ryan, 51, do not expect him to run for public office again, but they suggest he is paying close attention and remains concerned about the future of the party.
-The Wisconsin Republican also sits on the board of Fox Corp., which owns Fox News.
+Ryan also sits on the board of Fox Corp., which owns Fox News.

 In his remarks, Ryan described President Joe Biden’s agenda as “more leftist than any president in my lifetime” and warned of exploding federal spending under the Democrats who control Washington.
 He lamented the GOP’s interest in culture wars and “identity politics” at the expense of conservative principles.